+'''

-- 90 100% work of outstanding quality (A, A+)
+90 - 100% work of outstanding quality (A, A+)

-- 80 89% very good work (B+, A-)
+80 - 89% very good work (B+, A-)

-- 70 79% average work; meets expectations (B-, B)
+70 - 79% average work; meets expectations (B-, B)

-- 60-69% below the school average (C-, C, C+)
+60 - 69% below the school average (C-, C, C+)

-- 50 59% borderline pass (D-, D, D+)
+50 - 59% borderline pass (D-, D, D+)

+'''
-- under 50% failure (F-, F, F+)

-- I incomplete work
+under 50% failure (F-, F, F+) I incomplete work

-Edsby
+Edsby and Zoom

-Edsby is TDChristian's Educational Engagement System.
-All students are assigned a username and password which they can use to view their current grades and attendance history online.
+Edsby is TDChristian's Learning Management System.
+All students are assigned a username and password by which they can use to view their current grades and attendance history online.
 Parents/guardians may also have access to Edsby which allows them to access their child's grade and attendance information.
+Zoom is used by staff to connect students who are learning remotely to the live classroom.
+It and Edsby will be the main platforms if the school building is closed due to a pandemic or other serious occurence.

-New parents/guardians are encouraged to attend the New Parents/Guardians Night in September (part of the program is an overview of Edsby).
-Final evaluations, which may include examinations, occur at the end of each semester.
+Final evaluations, which may include examinations, occur at the end of each quadmester.
 Students must complete them in every course.
 Alternate arrangements must be made, with the administration, if a student cannot make it or if he or she was ill.